grannycart/by-sound-alone_source/notes-and-edits/index-notes_and_todos-subworld_book1.md

 ## Final production todos
 --------------------------------------------------------------------------------
-* [ ] When finished with third pass: do a par formatting on all md files?
+* [-] When finished with third pass: do a par formatting on all md files?
 Ideally, the md would be very legible for reading.
+    * This is unecessary because markdown is one of the built-files outputs and it is formatted for reading.
+* [ ] on final publication, move remaining notes and stuff in this dir to shuttlebay.
 * [ ] Amazon is getting rid of MOBI format, so you can can switch to JUST supplying epubs:
     * https://kdp.amazon.com/en_US/help/topic/GULSQMHU5MNH4EZM
 * [ ] remove Amazon paper version --- it's better to just have epub for amazon, and force people to B&N for paper version.
 You don't need more than a single paper version.